lemuelwebthree/certipop/certipop-app/certipop-frontend/README.md

-# Review Frontend
+# Certipop

+Certipop empowers users to create verifiable proof of payments on Solana.

-Contains a single page application for interacting with the certipop proof of payment program
+This is a single page dapp for interacting with the certipop proof of payment program.

+The transaction reference field in the certipop form offers an almost unopiniated way to add a reference to the proof of payment: i.e. purchase order number, invoice number, quote number and any other arbitrary trasnaction that needs verifiable proof.

 ## Getting Started